 You will need:

 - Baby Wash

 - Baby towel (preferably hooded)

 - Changing Pad

 Room Temperature – Make sure the room you are using is warm.
 Think how quickly you feel cold when you leave the bath or shower.
 Close any windows, prevent any drafts and put on the heating if necessary.

 Temperature – Start by adding the cold water first, then the hot to warm up the water.
-This prevents hot spots forming on the bottom of the tub which can scald baby.
+This prevents hot spots forming on the bottom of the tub which can scald your baby.
 The water should be comfortably warm, not too hot or cold.
 We recommend a comfort test with your wrist as your skin is thin, like baby’s, in the area.
-A comfortable temperature for baby is 98.6-1006 F (37-38 C).
-Ideally you should use a water thermometer to ensure the water is within this range as you bath baby.
+A comfortable temperature for your baby is 98.6-1006 F (37-38 C).
+Ideally, you should use a water thermometer to ensure the water is within this range as you bath baby.

 Soaps – For at least the first 4 weeks you should use plain water only.
 Before this time any baby toiletries are usually quite harsh on your baby’s new skin.
-You can sue a neutral bath emollient if baby has very dry skin, but remember this will make baby very slippery and harder to hold.
+You can sue a neutral bath emollient if your baby has very dry skin, but remember this will make your baby very slippery and harder to hold.

 Head Washing – On the change mat, strip baby down to their nappy and swaddle their body in the towel.
 Dip some cotton wool or a soft cloth in the bath water and squeeze out the excess.
 Wipe baby’s face, neck and ears.